 What are the things I know a thing or two about?
 Here are a few:

-I know about casinos, gambling, and the psychosomatics of playing blackjack (and maybe poker and online poker) for a living,
+I know about casinos, gambling, and the insanity of playing blackjack (and maybe poker and online poker) for a living;

-I am certain that I know how an appendectomy might lead to an unexpected personal reformation,
+I am certain that I know how an appendectomy might lead to an unexpected personal reformation: a moral and mental face-turn toward a new goal, a seemingly irreversible metanoia, through which the entire personality is renewed;

-I know how to, In sha’Allah, stay sane in the grip of today’s lifestylism and other ideologies.
-It would sound too hubristic to say that my sanity and my layman’s study of filozofia, psychologia, and teologia (those Polish words are the best) “stand on the shoulders of giants”.
-Instead, I’d much rather say that I strive to “walk under the nose and breath” of Saint Ivan Illich.
-(Having been born in Poland in the early seventies, I grew up in the loving arms of the Catechism of the Catholic Church and Stanisław Lem.
-Then, years later, it was C. G. Jung who lifted me out of spiritual adolescence (Dangge, Herr Doktor).
-I have also learned to open my eyes and ears to, in no particular order, Bach, Bosch, Chopin, Dalí, The Pixies, von Franz, Weil, Ellul, Laing, Kieślowski, Miłosz, Witkacy, Tarantino, Krishnamurti, Philip K. Dick, Bloy, Guardini, Eliade, and Quinzio.4)
+Having been born in Poland in the early seventies, I grew up in the loving arms of the Catechism of the Catholic Church and Stanisław Lem.
+Then, years later, after Witkacy, Kieślowski, The Gita, Krishnamurti, O. M. Aivanhov, Philip K. Dick, and Taoist classics had only prepared me, it was C. G. Jung who lifted me out of spiritual adolescence (Dangge, Herr Doktor).
+I have learned to open my heart afresh (humbly!) to the magnificence of the New Testament of the Holy Bible, and, afterward, I opened (still humbly) my eyes and ears to, in no particular order, Bach, Bosch, Brecht, Chopin, Dalí, The Pixies, von Franz, Weil, Ellul, Laing, Miłosz, Tarantino, Bloy, Guardini, Eliade, Virilio, and Quinzio.4

-Table games on casino floors had been my university.
+Table games on casino floors were my university.

 Yoga studios were the place of my postgraduate studies.